Easy Care sheep

 Pilmuir Farm, Eyemouth, Berwickshire

 Barry and Elizabeth have an exposed coastal farm in Scotland.
-Alongside full-time jobs, they run over 300 Easy Care ewes with just under half being performance recorded.
+Alongside full-time jobs, they run over 300 Easy Care ewes with over half being performance recorded.
 They are starting to select one family as carriers of Myomax, which increases carcase value, another for muscle depth over the loin and a third for ewe efficiency.
 These means that you can select rams based on a range of breeding objectives.

 Their Easycare rams are guaranteed to have been born and suckled without assistance and are reared on grass and forage.